 The most commonly abused types of drugs fall into three categories:

 Depressants: These are often prescribed for insomnia, anxiety, and panic attacks.
-Included in this category are Xanax, Ativan, Clonezepam, and Valium.
+Included in this category are Xanax, Ativan, Clonazepam, and Valium.

 Stimulants: Generally, these drugs are used for Attention Deficit Hyperactivity Disorder (ADHD) and narcolepsy, and some may be used for intractable depression in older adults.
 These include Dexedrine, Adderall, and Ritalin.